 White, Energy and the Evolution of Culture (1943)

 In the same way that Watt exploited the principles of energy conversion to invent the steam engine, the unnamed architects of the 1856 Joint Stock Companies Act, exploited the laws of capital and capital conversion to invent the ultimate energy conversion system — the modern corporation.
-A legal person and not property that instead of converting forms of physical energy converted energy in its social form.
+A legal person and not property that instead of converting forms of physical energy converted both physical and social energy.

 Whether by design or accident, lawyers had created the new prime movers of capitalism with three critical features: